François Terby: a Leuven amateur astronomer 140 years ago

 However! not one single word on the destiny of the Grubb telescope.

 This picture comes from an RAF aerial survey in 1947.
-The observatory dome can be identified as a white disk on the location in the Boogaardenstraat. before it was clear that the observatory tower stood to the left side of the current house, the location was a bit odd, as the expectation was that the observatory dome would be in the garden behind – or simply on the roof or backside of the house.
+The observatory dome can be identified as a white disk (more a spot actually) on the location in the Boogaardenstraat. before it was clear that the observatory tower stood to the left side of the current house, the location was a bit odd, as the expectation was that the observatory dome would be in the garden behind – or simply on the roof or backside of the house.